qbic-pipelines/querynator/docs/usage.rst

-The command creates one overall report which includes some statistics and shows an overwiev of the most important variants in the project.
+The command creates one overall report which includes some statistics and shows an overview of the most important variants in the project.
 The ``Details`` column in the overall report links directly to a more detailed report on the variant in question.